mediascience/java-either/README.md

 #### Convert it to a stream
 ```
-Stream<Object> s = Either.left(10).stream();
+Stream<Integer> s = Either.left(10).stream();
 assert s.collect(Collectors.toList()).equals(Collections.singletonList(10));

-Stream e = Either.right("oops").stream();
+Stream<Integer> e = Either.right("oops").stream();
 assert s.collect(Collectors.toList()).equals(Collections.emptyList());
 ```

 ## Versioning

 Releases in the 0.x series are the Wild West.
 Anything can change between releases--package names, method signatures, behavior, whatever.
-But if you like it as it is right now, all the tests pass so just use it and have fun.
+But if you like it as it is right now, all the tests pass so just use it at its current version and have fun.

 The next version series will be 1.x.
-Every release in that series will be backward compatible with every lower-numbered release in the same series with one exception.
-A release could become incompatible due to a bug fix or something underspecified in the specification.
+Every release in that series will be backward compatible with every lower-numbered release in the same series except possibly in the case of 1) a bug fix or 2) a correction to an underspecification.

+A complete change to the interface, behavior, license, or anything else after the 1.x series is published will result in a new series, such as 2.x.

 ## Acknowledgements

-This work is based on some ideas from standard Haskell libraries.
+This work is based on some ideas from standard libraries for Haskell.
 Haskell is great and you should learn it.
 Really.

-Media Science International's support for FOSS softwware and the sophistication to develop it grows and grows.
+Media Science International's support for FOSS software and the sophistication to develop and publish it grows and grows.
 MSI Yay.

 ## License